the-dip-project/dip-server/docs/record-format.md

-This document specify how resource records are stored with extended data other than standard data in A or AAAA records.
-Extended data fields are separated with pipe `( | )` character.
+This document specifies how resource records are stored with extended data other than standard data in A or AAAA records.
+Extended data fields are separated by pipe `( | )` character.

 <br>